edgedb/edgedb-js/packages/auth-sveltekit/readme.md

 In any of them you can define what to do in case of success or error.
 Every handler should return a redirect call.

+### UI

-4. Now we just need to setup the UI to allow your users to sign in/up, etc. The easiest way to get started is to use the EdgeDB Auth's builtin UI.
+Now we just need to setup the UI to allow your users to sign in/up, etc. The easiest way to get started is to use the EdgeDB Auth's builtin UI.
 Or alternatively you can implement your own custom UI.

 **Builtin UI**

 To use the builtin auth UI, first you will need to enable the UI in the auth ext configuration (see the auth ext docs for details).
 For the `redirect_to` and `redirect_to_on_signup` configuration options, set them to `{your_app_url}/auth/builtin/callback` and `{your_app_url}/auth/builtin/callback?isSignUp=true` respectively.
 (Note: if you have setup the auth route handlers under a custom path, replace `auth` in the above url with that path).

 Then you just need to configure the `onBuiltinUICallback` route handler to define what to do once the builtin ui redirects back to your app, and place a link to the builtin UI url returned by `auth.getBuiltinUIUrl()` somewhere in your app.

 **Custom UI**

 To help with implementing your own custom auth UI, the `auth` object has a number of methods you can use:

 - `emailPasswordSignUp(data: { email: string; password: string } | FormData)`
 - `emailPasswordSignIn(data: { email: string; password: string } | FormData)`
 - `emailPasswordResendVerificationEmail(data: { verification_token: string } | FormData)`
 - `emailPasswordSendPasswordResetEmail(data: { email: string } | FormData)`
 - `emailPasswordResetPassword(data: { reset_token: string; password: string } | FormData)`
 - `signout()`
 - `isPasswordResetTokenValid(resetToken: string)`: Checks if a password reset token is still valid.
 - `getOAuthUrl(providerName: string)`: This method takes the name of an OAuth provider (make sure you configure providers you need in the auth ext config first using CLI or EdgeDB UI) and returns a link that will initiate the OAuth sign in flow for that provider.
 You will also need to configure the `onOAuthCallback` auth route handler.

 ## Usage